-10(1.0) D 1.T / H41H)

-A2(1-2) Record Type (= "41")

-F18.12 Seconds of day (typically to < 100 ns precision for SLR/LLR, or <1 ps for transponder ranging).
-Station clock corrections should be applied for all targets.
-This should be the average of the time of each filtered calibration measurement.

-I 1 Type of data

-0=station combined transmit and receive calibration ("normal" SLR/LLR)

-1=station transmit calibration (e.g., one-way ranging to transponders)

-2=station receive calibration

-3=target combined transmit and receive calibrations

-4=target transmit calibration

-5=target receive calibration

-A4 System configuration ID

-I 8 Number of data points recorded (= "na" if no information)

-I 8 Number of data points used (= "na" if no information)

-F7.3 One-way target distance (meters, nominal) (= "na" if no information)

-F10.1 Calibration System Delay (picoseconds)

-F8.1 Calibration Delay Shift - a measure of calibration stability (picoseconds)
+0=station combined transmit and receive calibration ("normal" SLR/LLR) 1=station transmit calibration (e.g., one-way ranging to transponders) 2=station receive calibration 3=target combined transmit and receive calibrations 4=target transmit calibration 5=target receive calibration 1.
+A4 System configuration ID 5.
+I8 Number of data points recorded (= "na" if no information) 5.
+I8 Number of data points used (= "na" if no information) 7.
+F7.3 One-way target distance (meters, nominal) (= "na" if no information) 3.
+F10.1 Calibration System Delay (picoseconds) ).
+F8.1 Calibration Delay Shift - a measure of calibration stability (picoseconds) 10.
 F6.1 RMS of raw system delay (ps).
 If pre- and post- pass calibrations are made, use the mean of the two RMS values, or the RMS of the combined data set.

-F7.3 Skew of raw system delay values from the mean.
+11. F7.3 Skew of raw system delay values from the mean.
 If pre- and post- pass calibrations are made, use the mean of the two skew values, or the skew of the combined data set.

-F7.3 Kurtosis of raw system delay values from the mean.
+12. F7.3 Kurtosis of raw system delay values from the mean.
 If pre- and post- pass calibrations are made, use the mean of the two kurtosis values, or the kurtosis of the combined data set.

-F6.1 System delay peak - mean value (ps).
+13. F6.1 System delay peak - mean value (ps).
 If pre- and post- pass calibrations are made, use the mean of the two peak-mean values, or the peak-mean of the combined data set.

-I 1 Calibration Type Indicator

-0=not used or undefined

-1=nominal (from once off assessment)
+14. I1 Calibration Type Indicator 0=not used or undefined 1=nominal (from once off assessment)

 2=external calibrations

 3=internal calibrations - telescope

-'''

 4=internal calibrations - building

 5=burst calibrations

 6=other

-I1 Calibration Shift Type Indicator
+15. I 1 Calibration Shift Type Indicator

 0=not used or undefined

 1=nominal (from once off assessment)

 2=pre- to post- Shift

 3=minimum to maximum

 4=other

-I1

-Detector Channel
+16. I1 Detector Channel

 0=not applicable or "all"

 1-4 for quadrant

 1-n for many channels

-Calibration Span
+17. I1 Calibration Span

 0 = not applicable (e.g. Calibration type indicator is "nominal")

 1 = Pre-calibration only

 2 = Post-calibration only

 3 = DO NOT USE

 4 = DO NOT USE

 5 = One of multiple calibrations (see below)

-F5.1

-Return Rate (%)
+18. F5.1 Return Rate (%)

-'''